- Cardiology 84

 Take frequent breaks

-Take frequent breaks in cool or shaded areas to avoid overheating.
-Try to avoid strenuous activities during the hottest parts of the day
+To avoid overheating, take frequent breaks in cool or shaded areas and avoid strenuous activities during the hottest parts of the day.

 Use sunscreen